James Alexander Fowler: Early life

 Fowler was born at Bull Run Crossing in rural Knox County, Tennessee, the son of Joseph and Mary Conner Fowler.
-He attended the Holston Seminary in New Market, Tennessee, and obtained his law degree from East Tennessee Wesleyan University (now Tennessee Wesleyan College) in 1884.
+He attended the Holston Seminary in New Market, Tennessee, and obtained his law degree from East Tennessee Wesleyan University (now Tennessee Wesleyan University) in 1884.
 He then moved to Clinton, Tennessee, and worked as principal of Clinton High School for about a year.
 He was admitted to the bar in 1886, and commenced the practice of law in Anderson County and surrounding counties.

 Fowler received the Republican Party nomination for governor in 1898.
 Democrats dominated most statewide elections during this period, and Fowler was easily defeated in the general election, managing to garner just 39.8% of the vote.

 In 1899, Fowler formed a law partnership, Lucky, Sanford and Fowler, with C.E.
 Lucky and future Supreme Court justice Edward Terry Sanford.
 He moved to Knoxville two years later.
 In 1907, Fowler served as a special prosecutor during the high-profile trial of James Fulton, an attorney accused of killing fellow attorney and University of Tennessee football standout, Sam Parker.